 What is "Pervasive Conduct"?

-Pervasiveness refers to the extent, frequency, continuousness, and length of presence of the misconduct in question, which must be of a sufficiently high level to permit a finding that the conduct was pervasive so as to change the conditions of employment and create a hostile or abusive work environment for employees because of the victim's sex.
+Pervasive conduct, also known as severe conduct is any conduct that changes the conditions of employment and creates a hostile or abusive work environment for employees.
 To be severe enough to trigger liability, the conduct must be sufficiently egregious to make the employee's work environment hostile.

 Factors that Are Considered in Determining Pervasiveness: